mariohs22/andersen-devops-course/task3_telegram_bot/README.md

 To communicate with bot use these commands:

 - `/help` - display help message
-- `/git` - show link to current (my course) repository
+- `/git` - show link this (my course) repository
 - `/tasks` - show list of completed tasks
 - `/task#` - show link to specifeed task, where # is a task number

 ## Bot description

-Bot is written in [Go](https://golang.org/) language and uses [Serverless](https://www.serverless.com/) framework to deploy this bot to [AWS Lambda](https://aws.amazon.com/lambda/).
+This bot is written in [Go](https://golang.org/) language and uses [Serverless](https://www.serverless.com/) framework to deploy to [AWS Lambda](https://aws.amazon.com/lambda/).

 ## Build requirements:

 - Clone this repository

-- You need to be registered AWS user, get security credentials in [AWS Console](https://console.aws.amazon.com/iam/home?#/security_credentials) and write it in `./aws/credentials` file in home root directory:
+- You need to be registered AWS user.
+Get security credentials in [AWS Console](https://console.aws.amazon.com/iam/home?#/security_credentials) and write it in `./aws/credentials` file in home root directory:

 ```
 [default]